-Assembly, test and quality control of our servers are performed at our wholly-owned manufacturing facility in San Jose, California which Quality / Environmental Management System or, Q/EMS, has been certified according to ISO 9001 and ISO 14001 standards since 2001 and 2010, respectively.
-In fiscal year 2010, we began server integration operations in our Netherlands and Taiwan facilities to be closer to our key international customers and to reduce costs of shipping our products to our customers.
-The Q/EMS of these facilities have also been certified according to ISO 9001:2008 and ISO 14001:2004 standards.
-Consequently, our suppliers and contract manufacturers have been informed to support the same standards in order to maintain consistent product and service quality and continuous improvement of quality and environmental performances.
+Assembly, test and quality control of our servers are performed at our manufacturing facilities in San Jose, California, the Netherlands and Taiwan.
+Each of our facilities has been certified by Quality / Environmental Management System or, Q/ EMS, according to ISO 9001 and ISO 14001 standards.
+Our suppliers and contract manufacturers are required to support the same standards in order to maintain consistent product and service quality and continuous improvement of quality and environmental performances.